greiter18/War/README.md

 ## Coming Soon

-1.Implementation of a function that automatically speeds up the playing time of the game.
+* Implementation of a function that automatically speeds up the playing time of the game.
 This would allow users to see who won the game at a much quicker time.
-2.Implement more style to cards, Right now each card is black.
+* Implement more style to cards, Right now each card is black.
 Would like to split them between red and black, similiar to an actual card deck.
-3.When players draw the same card I would want to create a side deck to show that 3 additional cards were drawn out.
+* When players draw the same card I would want to create a side deck to show that 3 additional cards were drawn out.

 ## Obstacles